jobergner/backent-cli/README.md

 - setters to return if new value == current value so no change is triggered
 - the generated code should prefix user defined names (or in some other way alter them to be unique) so they do not conflict with local variables
 - release tree func (release slices, maps, and the pointers themselves)
 - (this only appeared to be an issue because i didnt consider that the Setters create an entirely new Ref with anyContainer as child.
-So the ElementKind is always empty and the delete mthod of the child is therefore never triggered.
-For more clarity I added a deleteCurrentChild parameter to the function) SetTargetPlayer (a reference field) calls the `setPlayer` method, which removes the child element.
+So the entityKind is always empty and the delete mthod of the child is therefore never triggered.
+For more clarity I added a deleteCurrentChild parameter to the function) SetTargetPlayer (a reference field) calls the `setPlayer` method, which removes the child entity.
 CRITICAL ERROR!!!

 more to come